marialysyuk/Google-Kick-Start/2020/Round G/Combination Lock/README.md

 The first line of each test case contains the two integers W and N.

 The second line contains W integers.
-The i-th integer is Xi.
+The i-th integer is X<sub>i</sub>.

 **Output**